Search for celebrities on Ancestry.com!May 30, 2001

 He was an active member of Bethlehem Lutheran Church from his arrival in Santa Rosa in 1939.
 He served as president of the congregation several times and chairman of the building committee for two of its churches.

 Born in 1910 in Grafton, N.D., Torgerson graduated from St. Olaf College and the University of North Dakota.
 After earning his medical degree in 1936 from the University of Chicago Medical School, Torgerson moved to San Francisco, where he did his residency at St. Luke's Hospital.
-He met his future wife, Sandra, while treating her at the hospital in 1938 and married his sweetheart a year later on Valentine's Day.
+He met his future wife, Sandra, while treating her at the hospital in 1938 and marriage his sweetheart a year later on Valentine's Day.

 The couple moved to Santa Rosa, where Torgerson established a medical practice with longtime partner Dr. W.E.
 Rogers.
 He was a member of the California Academy of Medicine, an honorary organization.